-It seems like a regular occurrence these days that we’re hearing about a company’s employee records or customer data getting stolen by hackers.
+It seems like a regular occurrence these days that we hear about a company’s employee records or customer data getting stolen by hackers.
 Well-known companies like Blue Cross/Blue Shield, Home Depot, Target, Anthem Insurance, and others have fallen prey to data protection breaches that resulted in private information getting stolen.

 These days, the private sector isn’t an exclusive target for hackers either.
 Universities like Harvard, Penn State, and other schools have also experienced the pain of security breaches.
 Even locally, here in Southeastern Wisconsin, there have been successful cyber-attacks in the public sector, most noticeably in Ozaukee County where 200 government employees recently found out that their personal information was compromised and falsified tax returns were filed under their names with the Internal Revenue Service.